-Compliance Indicator Measu Been re Has Met For all unmet measures, provide Measures C.6.
+Compliance Indicator re Has n Met For all unmet measures, provide Measures C.6.
 The EEO office advises managers/supervisors on EEO matters.
-Yes No N/A brief explanation in the space below or complete and attach an EEOC FORM 715- 01 PART H to the agency's status report annual basis, including El analysis plans, and specia e provide management/supervisory officials with regular EEO updates on at least an EO complaints, workforce demographics and data summaries, legal updates, barrier emphasis updates? [see MD-715 Instructions, Sec.
-I] If "yes", please identify the ates in the comments column.
-X FTC managers and hiring officials received updates on the benefits of using Schedule A. The Office of EEOWI also presented at several mandatory programs discussing employees' rights, various scenarios that occur in the workplace and how to respond in a manner that does not conflict with EEO laws, and case updates on various areas of concerns to avoid exposing the agency to liability.
+Yes No N/A brief explanation in the space below or complete and attach an EEOC FORM 715- 01 PART H to the agency's status report annual basis, including EEO rovide management/supervisory officials with regular EEO updates on at least an complaints, workforce demographics and data summaries, legal updates, barrier nphasis updates? [see MD-715 Instructions, Sec.
+I] If "yes", please identify the s in the comments column.
+X FTC managers and hiring officials received updates on the benefits of using Schedule A hiring authority to hire qualified applicants with disabilities.
+The Office of EEOWI also presented at virtual programs discussing employees' rights, various scenarios that occur in the workplace and how to respond in a manner that does not conflict with EEO laws.
 C.6.b.
-Are EEO officials of MD-715 Instructions, Sec eadily available to answer managers' and supervisors' questions or concerns? [see I] X
+Are EEO officials read MD-715 Instructions, Sec.
+I] dily available to answer managers' and supervisors' questions or concerns? [see X